dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yeah one hundred
+yes one hundred
-percent right just kind of you you know the snowball starts the role and you start to do this that and the other thing you're doing one thing then you end up doing two then you end up doing for sure um
+percent right just kind of you you know the snowball starts the role and you start to do this that and the other thing you're doing one thing then you end up doing two then you end up doing for sure

 **Matt:**
- yeah well so it was great
+ yes well so it was great
-like yeah once you do start the snowball it's a very good very good example um cuz yeah that's I guess kind of how it happened i didn't expect to be doing any of the stuff that I'm doing here I'm just I'm just trying to truck forward and doing trying to try to help out et si
+like once you do start the snowball it's a very good very good example cuz that's I guess kind of how it happened i didn't expect to be doing any of the stuff that I'm doing here I'm just I'm just trying to truck forward and doing trying to try to help out ETC